sbmueller/nohello/index.md

 This does three things: it time bounds the request, it gives the recipient some context, and it helps you remember what you wanted to talk about if the recipient can't or doesn't respond until later.

-This version was inspired by the original website [nohello.com](http://www.nohello.com/).
-Acknowledgements go to the original anonymous author.
-I felt an urge to modernize this gem with a more suitable layout and https connection.
-The source of this file is publicly available on [github.com](https://github.com/sbmueller/nohello).